MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 ## [Azure portal](#tab/portal)

-Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-Azure Data Explorer offers ingestion (data loading) from Event Hubs, IoT Hubs, blobs written to blob containers and Azure Stream Analytics job.

-This article shows you how to create Azure Data Explorer output connection to Azure Stream Analytics job, a real time analytics and event processing engine service.

-For general information about creating Azure Data Explorer output connection to Azure Stream Analytics job, see Connect to Azure Stream Analytics job <main link>.

-## Create Azure Data Explorer output connection to Azure Stream Analytics job

-Now you create Azure Data Explorer output connection to the Azure Stream Analytics job.
+Here you create Azure Data Explorer output connection to the Azure Stream Analytics job.
 When this connection is complete, and job is running, data that flows into the Azure Stream Analytics job will be ingested into the target table you created.

 1. Under the Azure Stream Analytics job, select **Outputs** and then select **Azure Data Explorer**.